nccurry/okd-4-libvirt/README.md

-# OKD/OCP 4 on Libvirt
+# OKD/OCP 4 on QEMU/KVM

 These playbooks can be used to install either OpenShift Container Platform (OCP) or Origin Community Distribution of Kubernetes (OKD) into a QEMU/KVM hypervisor using libvirt.